 Imagine the following scenario: a patient with Medicare sprains her ankle and sees a doctor for one 15 minute appointment.
 The doctor then bills Medicare as if he had seen the patient for five 15 minute appointments over the course of a month.
 The doctor figures that Medicare will never notice, and this is an easy way to get extra money.
 This article addresses this scenario and explains why the doctor would be subject to liability under the False Claims Act (“FCA”).

 Does this scenario sound familiar?
-Contact Berger Montague today to report someone committing this type of behavior.
+Contact a Berger Montague whistleblower lawyer to confidentially report someone committing this type of behavior.

 Medicare and False Claims Act Basics

 Medicare is a national healthcare program administered by the federal government that provides healthcare coverage to Americans over the age of 65 and younger Americans suffering from certain disabilities.
 Unfortunately, Medicare fraud is extremely common, and the FCA is one of the powerful tools used to combat and deter Medicare fraud.

 Under the FCA, it is illegal for anyone to submit “a false or fraudulent claim” for Medicare reimbursement.
 Additionally, the FCA allows individuals with knowledge of Medicare fraud to sue on the Government’s behalf to recover the fraudulently obtained funds.
 As an incentive for bringing the claims, the FCA also allows individuals to keep a portion of the recovery.

 There are various types of Medicare fraud that can form the basis for FCA claims, and this article addresses one type of Medicare fraud: when a doctor or other medical provider bills Medicare for services that are not actually provided.

 Medicare Billing Procedure